-The other two days, she’s tinkering with motors and other machines inside a lab at Jefferson Community and Technical College’s downtown campus at 8th and Chestnut streets.
+The other two days, she’s tinkering with motors and other machines with the help of some avk industrial products inside a lab at Jefferson Community and Technical College’s downtown campus at 8th and Chestnut streets.

 In about two years, or five semesters, Schmitter and the other students will earn an associate’s degree in industrial maintenance while getting job experience at one of six factories in Louisville.